 Below are some easy updates you can apply to your website by clicking on the options which appear in the left-hand Dashboard bar.
 Whenever you apply changes you can see how they appear on your website by clicking on your Website name which appears at the top of the dashboard bar.
 To return to the Dashboard click again on your Website name and select Dashboard.

 Click on Pages/Add New.
 First give a title to your page.
 Next enter text in the Visual tab box below.
-Click on Add Media to add an image.
-When finished press Publish.
-You can also edit pages by selecting Visit site/Edit page.
+Click on Add Media to add an image (see below).
+When finished click Publish.

 Editing text in Pages

 Click on Pages/All Pages.
 Select the page to edit by clicking on page link.
 Apply changes.
 Click Update.
-You can also edit pages by selecting Visit site/Edit page.
+From the Dashboard you can also edit pages by selecting Visit site, navigating to the page and then Edit page.

 Adding images to Pages

 Click on Pages/All Pages.
 Select the page to edit by clicking on page link.
 Place the cursor where you wish the image to appear.
 Click on the Add Media button above.
 Click on the Upload Files link and then Select Files.
 Select your image from your computer and click Open.
 Once imported click Insert into Page.
+Click once on the image to resize it, and open the small image menu bar, which has options for left/right text wrapping.
 Click Update.
-You can also edit pages by selecting Visit site/Edit page.

 Click on Pages/All Pages.
 Mouse-hover over the page to delete and click Bin.